alexm4c/toy-robot/README.md

 #### Move

 `MOVE` will ask the Robot to change it's position one unit in the direction it's facing.
+Optionally, you can ask the Robot to move multiple units by providing the `STEPS` argument.

 #### Left and Right

-`LEFT` and `RIGHT` will tell the Robot to rotate in that direction.
+`LEFT` and `RIGHT` will tell the Robot to rotate in each direction.

 #### Report